Overview

 The Specifications Tab

 Like many of the modules in Fieldwire, you have the ability to upload your documents to the Specifications tab and export them.
 In addition to this, the functionality in Specifications is very similar to uploading Plans in the Plans tab.
-However, the only file type accepted in the Specifications tab is PDF.
+However, the only file type accepted in the Specifications tab is PDF, and the size limit for uploaded files is 200MB.

 The headers in this tab provide a high-level overview of the Specifications on the project.
 More specifically, these headers are defined below: